 On balance, in the vast majority of circumstances, co-operation between the employee and employer will be mutually beneficial.
 From an individual’s perspective, while there is a risk of self-incrimination, co-operation with the employer allows the employee to know how the investigation is progressing and whether external regulators are involved, and grants him or her access to materials that are relevant and crucially the opportunity to engage with the employer in agreeing the outcome.
 Such co-operation often results in work-product produced by and communications between the parties and their legal advisers being protected by common interest privilege.

 While perhaps not as frequent as in the United States, settlement discussions with law enforcement authorities in the United Kingdom are a growing trend in fraud and corruption matters.
-At the time of writing, since the introduction of deferred prosecution agreements (DPAs) in 2014, the SFO, for example, has entered into five DPAs.
+At the time of writing, since the introduction of deferred prosecution agreements (DPAs) in 2014, the SFO, has entered into eight DPAs.
 DPAs are not currently available for individuals in the United Kingdom.
 ILAs should ensure their clients appreciate the risk that the law enforcement authority may still take action against the employee in circumstances where the employer has entered into a DPA.
 Interestingly however, recent cases have shown that in circumstances where the corporate has entered into a DPA, the SFO has struggled to prosecute employees for the same alleged misconduct.

 In complex cases of misconduct, there are likely to be a number of individuals involved.
 There are clear advantages to ensuring communication lines are opened and maintained with ILAs engaged by potential ‘co-defendants’; such communications have the benefit of being protected by common interest privilege.
 The many advantages include the sharing of important information and documentation that others may have obtained, as well as the benefit of adopting a common approach with the employer to documentation requests.
 Employers are more likely to be receptive to common, and therefore more focused, information requests made by several employees rather than numerous different requests received at different times by each employee.